johnrearden/doggone-it/README.md

         of the game mechanics and customize them without breaking the gameplay.
 - ### Design

+    The site was designed from the beginning with a mobile first approach.
+This is especially appropriate for a game project, as it is much more likely that a game would be played on a mobile device than on a desktop.

     - Colour Scheme
         - The site uses the following colour scheme :
         ![Site colour scheme](src/images/documentation_images/color_palette.png)